DryDish/merge-vs-rebase/README.md

 * merged feature2 to main with no weirdness
 * needed to merge main into feature1 before we could merge back into main

+# finally:
+* now i made two feature branches and squashed them and then rebased them into main